-There are many options available for making a free website.
-WordPress.org, WordPress.com Wix or traditional HTML and CSS to name a few.
-Some are better than others, but stick with us and we’ll show you around.
+To make a free website, there are many options available.
+WordPress.org, WordPress.com, Wix, or traditional HTML and CSS, to name a few.
+Some are better than others but stick with us and we’ll show you around.
 Not to mention it won’t cost you a penny, because every single one will be without charge.
-Not a penny nor dime will leave your pocket.
+Not a penny nor a dime will leave your pocket.

 The options are truly amazing.
-Partly because technology to build websites has matured, combined with the lower cost of data storage.
-This enables companies to host websites for peanuts and as an incentive offer us lot free tiers.
-Of course they’d rather we pay and offer fancy-pants packages, but truth is for ordinary people you don’t need to pay for anything.
+Partly because the technology to build websites has matured, combined with the lower cost of data storage.
+This enables companies to host websites for peanuts and as an incentive offer us a lot of free tiers.
+Of course, they’d rather we pay and offer fancy-pants packages, but the truth is for ordinary people you don’t need to pay for anything.

 So think yourself lucky that trickle-down technology is benefiting us all immensely.
 It’s never been a better time to make a free website!